 Over the past 25 years, Argentina have ascended to become a top-tier rugby nation.
 Currently, Los Pumas are ranked in the top 10 of the World Rugby Rankings, sat above stalwarts such as Australia and Wales.

-Now under the leadership of Felipe Contepomi, who took over from Australian Michael Cheika after last year's World Cup, Los Pumas are looking to continue their progression, and the new head coach has signalled that intention by making sweeping changes to the starting line-up.
+Now under the leadership of Felipe Contepomi, who took over from Australian Michael Cheika after last year's World Cup, Los Pumas are looking to continue their progression, and the new head coach has signalled that intention by making sweeping changes to the starting lineup.

 Los Pumas have not played since losing 26-23 to England which marked their joint-second-best-ever performance at the Rugby World Cup, as they finished fourth and they will now look to make their home advantage count by claiming a victory over a somewhat experimental France.

-Argentina have won four of their last six matches in all competitions, though notably, three of those wins have come by no more than a 12-point margin, while the last two head-to-heads between these sides have been decided within this margin as well.
+Argentina have won four of their last six matches in all competitions, although notably, three of those wins have come by no more than a 12-point margin, while the last two head-to-heads between these sides have been decided within this margin as well.

 However, against Les Bleus, Los Pumas have a very poor record, winning only 14 times in 51 previous encounters, while suffering 36 defeats.
 One match ended level way back in 1977.